awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-transit-gateways.md

 + You cannot attach a Direct Connect gateway to a transit gateway when the Direct Connect gateway is already associated with a virtual private gateway or is attached to a private virtual interface\.
 + There are limits for creating and using Direct Connect gateways\.
 For more information, see [AWS Direct Connect Limits](limits.md)\.
 + A Direct Connect gateway supports communication between attached transit virtual interfaces and associated transit gateways only\.
-+ The transit virtual interface can be in any location, but currently the transit gateway must reside in the United States\.
++ The transit virtual interface can be in any location\.

 For information about the Regions that support transit gateway associations, see [Use AWS Transit Gateway & Direct Connect to Centralize and Streamline Your Network Connectivity](https://aws.amazon.com/blogs/aws/use-aws-transit-gateway-direct-connect-to-centralize-and-streamline-your-network-connectivity/) at the AWS News Blog website\.